-Danga Sutera is a gated mixed development comprising of 645 landed residential units with clubhouse facilities and a commercial plot for future development.
-Phase 1 consists of 525 units of super linked landed residential enjoyed brisk sales and was duly completed and handed over in June 2020.
-At present, the Group continues to focus on the construction of the remaining 120 units of semi-detached houses which has received encouraging uptake and response as a result of innovative design and efficient use of space.
+Danga Sutera is a gated mix development comprising of 645 landed residential units with clubhouse facilities and a commercial plot for future development.
+Phase 1 which consisted of 525 units of super linked landed residential has achieved 100% completion as of to-date and is estimated to hand over to its proud owners in June 2020.
+Within Danga Sutera, these 525 units of super linked landed component received overwhelming responses from the market which evidenced by all the international lots being fully taken up and is testament to the Group's ability to put out the right products and meeting market demands.
+Construction of the remaining 120 units of semi-detached houses is ongoing at a pace in order to meet delivery dates to purchasers.